LinuxBozo/grunt-jenkins-build-info/README.md

 ```

 ### Output
 When using outside of Jenkins, this plugin doesn't do much.
+Where this plugin shines, is when used during a Jenkins build, and using either the Jenkins SVN or GIT plugins.

 ```json
 {